sjentsch/lsjDocs/_pages/Ch14_ANOVA2_02.rst

 main effects when an interaction is present.
 The reason they say this is that, although the tests of the main effects are perfectly valid from a mathematical point of view, when there is a significant interaction effect the main effects rarely test interesting hypotheses.
-Recall from Section `What hypotheses are we testing? <Ch14_ANOVA2_01.html#what-hypotheses-are-we-testing>`__ that the null hypothesis for a main effect is that the *marginal means* are equal to each other, and that a marginal mean is formed by averaging across several different groups.
+Recall from section :doc:`What hypotheses are we testing? <Ch14_ANOVA2_01>` that the null hypothesis for a main effect is that the *marginal means* are equal to each other, and that a marginal mean is formed by averaging across several different groups.
 But if you have a significant interaction effect then you *know* that the groups that comprise the marginal mean aren’t homogeneous, so it’s not really obvious why you would even care about those marginal means.

 Here’s what I mean.
 Again, let’s stick with a clinical example.
 Suppose that we had a 2 × 2 design comparing two different treatments for phobias (e.g.,